jp-loonytoon/articulate/README.md

 pip3 install pyyaml

-You also need to use the Speechmatics real-time Speech API.
+You also need to use the Speechmatics real-time Speech API if you want to use a speech as input.
+Otherwise you can just feed in text on the command line.

 ## Installation